 FOAL was initially a core group of four people who met with the intent of starting a non-profit organization, specifically to be wild horse advocates.

-The board applied for non-profit status with the State of Wyoming.
-In Wyoming it is required that Articles of Incorporation be drawn up.
-This was accomplished in-house.
+FOAL applied for non-profit status with the State of Wyoming.
+In Wyoming, it is required that Articles of Incorporation be drawn up, and this was accomplished in-house.